The Importance of a Cover Letter

 Working with your recruiter

 An experienced and worthwhile recruiter will already have a good relationship with a company and know what sort of things will pique the interest of a hiring manager.
-They will be very well placed to help you tailor your application to a company, advise on what aspects of your cover letter are strong and which ones might need some refocussing, and be able to point you to links you might not find yourself easily that will give you a wealth of insight into a company and position.
+They will be very well placed to help you tailor your application to a company, advise on what aspects of your cover letter are strong and which ones might need some refocusing.
+They can point you to links you might not find easily yourself that will give you a wealth of insight into a company and position.
 If you want to save time, and really make the strongest case possible for your application with constructive feedback that doesn’t blow your one chance with a hiring manager, a good recruiter will get you a long way.
 Ultimately, it’s in their interest too that you’re represented well!

-If you’d like to talk more about cover letters, get in touch with ECM – quote reference #COVERLETTER_ECM_KAJ, and feel free to send us a CV – we guarantee we hold your details in confidence, and your CV won’t be sent to any company without your express permission.
+If you think we can help, do get in touch with ECM – quote reference #COVERLETTER_ECM, and feel free to send us a CV – we guarantee we hold your details in confidence, and your CV won’t be sent to any company without your express permission.